 Writing and the Visual Arts is a course that explores the importance of the "I" and "Eye" in today's visual society by exploring and investigating what we see and how we communicate such observations.
 Visualizing composition and looking closer are the keys to effective writing.
 How well do you pay attention to the details of your everyday life?
-We are a society that is prone to jump at the next brighter and shinier thing that happens along, but by actively engaging in what seems ordinary;

-some might view the same thing as extraordinary.
+We are a society that is prone to jump at the next brighter and shinier thing that happens along, but by actively engaging in what seems ordinary we realize it can be more complicated than what we first had recognized.
+Some might view things as ordinary; some might view the same thing as extraordinary.
 In this course we will examine and interpret prose and the visual arts and how both are essential in today's society and work hand in hand.
-Prerequisites: ENG-104
+Prerequisites: ENG-104.